 There are no longer any restrictions on keeping bees in any area of NSW.
 Beekeepers must be registered and comply with their obligations to monitor and manage pests and diseases including varroa.
 Refer to the Varroa heat map for an indication of the prevalence of Varroa in your area.

-When you restart your hives, NSW DPI website has a wealth of information on the importance of Integrated Pest Management (IPM) and managing overall hive health, including treatment thresholds for Varroa management depending on colony phase.
+When you restart your hives, NSW DPIRD website has a wealth of information on the importance of Integrated Pest Management (IPM) and managing overall hive health, including treatment thresholds for Varroa management depending on colony phase.
 For more information visit the Managing your hives with Varroa page.

 The Wild European Honey Bee Management Program has completed baiting activities and all feeder stations have been decommissioned.
 With the transition to management staff have successfully completed a number of research projects to assist the beekeeping industry.
 This has included verification of no residual fipronil in hives affected by the baiting program and the testing the effectiveness of drone ballooning as a chemical free and non-invasive method of varroa mite surveillance.